MatthVeron/VAST_wiki/Index-standardization.md

 plot( fit )
 ```

 This should provide an abundance index for whichever species is chosen in `load_example`, which loads Alaska pollock in the eastern Bering Sea by default.
-To use `VAST` with a new data set, input new data in the same format as example data and see `Data_Fn` for more details.
+To use `VAST` with a new data set, input new data in the same format as example data and see `?make_data` for more details.